elastisys/compliantkubernetes-kubespray/rook/migration/v1.11/README.md

 ### Helmfile migration

+> [!WARNING]
-> **Warning**: This should be followed from v1.10.x to migrate to helmfile, and expects that rook-ceph is setup with the previous method.
+> This should be followed from v1.10.x to migrate to helmfile, and expects that rook-ceph is setup with the previous method.
 >
-> It assumes that the previous operator values and manifests have been copied over to "${CK8S_CONFIG_PATH}/rook/"
+> It assumes that the previous operator values and manifests have been copied over to `${CK8S_CONFIG_PATH}/rook/`.

 1. Migrate configuration: